Jock tax: Tennessee "privilege tax"

-Tennessee, which has only a limited income tax that excludes wages and salaries, began imposing its own special form of jock tax in July 2009, which it called a "privilege tax", and later repealed in April 2014.
+Tennessee, which before 2021 had a limited income tax that excluded wages and salaries and now has no state income tax at all, began imposing its own special form of jock tax in July 2009, which it called a "privilege tax", and later repealed in April 2014.
 The tax was unique in several respects.
 First, it was a flat-rate tax of $2,500 per game, imposed on all players who were on a team's roster for a game in the state, including Tennessee residents.
 However, the tax applied to a maximum of three games per calendar year.
 In another quirk, NFL players were exempt—when first imposed, the tax only applied to NBA and NHL players.
 In addition, the tax did not go to the state treasury.
 Instead, taxes imposed on NHL players went to the operators of Bridgestone Arena in Nashville, home to the Nashville Predators, while taxes imposed on NBA players went to the operators of FedExForum in Memphis, home to the Memphis Grizzlies (both teams are Tennessee's only representatives in their respective leagues).
 Finally, because the tax was categorized as a fee, it could not be claimed as a deduction on other states' tax returns.